MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-javascript.md

 ## Network requests using top-level await()

-Other than in your own scripts, **Console** supports [top level await][GithubTc39ProposalTopLevelAwait] to run arbitrary asynchronous JavaScript in it.
+Other than in your own scripts, **Console** supports [top level await](https://github.com/tc39/proposal-top-level-await) to run arbitrary asynchronous JavaScript in it.
 For example, use the `fetch` API without wrapping the `await` statement with an async function.

-To get the last 50 issues filed on the [Microsoft Edge Developer Tools for Visual Studio Code][GithubMicrosoftVscodeEdgeDevtools] GitHub repo, complete the following actions.
+To get the last 50 issues filed on the [Microsoft Edge Developer Tools for Visual Studio Code](https://github.com/microsoft/vscode-edge-devtools) GitHub repo, complete the following actions.

 1. Open the **Console**.
 1. Copy and paste the following code snippet to get an object that contains 10 entries.